cproctor/unfold_studio/documentation/user_guide/webapp.rst

 Who can see your stories
 ------------------------

 When you are logged in, your stories will be private until you choose to share them.
 Sharing a story makes it visible to everybody.
 If you are part of a class using Unfold Studio, you might be assigned :ref:`prompts`.
-When you submit a story to a prompt, the creator(s) of the prompt (probably your teacher) will be able to see it whether or not it's shared publicly.
+When you submit a story to a prompt, the leaders of the group (probably your teacher) will be able to see it whether or not it's shared publicly.
 If you remove a story from a prompt, they will no longer be able to see your story.

 For users who are part of :ref:`private installations`, the administrator is able to see all content on Unfold Studio.